-If you leave comments on the blog or other posts on the site, your IP addresses will be stored for 7 days.
+If you leave comments or other posts on our website, your IP addresses will be stored for 7 days.
 This is done for our security if someone writes illegal content (insults, forbidden political propaganda, etc.) in comments and posts.
 In this case, we ourselves may be prosecuted for the comment or post and therefore we are interested in the identity of the author.

 Integration of third-party services and content